Saint Lucia Safety Guide

 LGBTQ+ Travelers

-• Exercise discretion with public displays of affection outside of LGBTQ+-friendly resorts
+• Exercise discretion with public displays of affection, in Castries, local communities, and religious areas.

 Travel Insurance